ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 ----------------------------------------------------------------------------------------

 ## Edit {{ model }} configuration
 First, is good practice to create another git branch where to keep all modifications we put in place for our run, and to keep the <i>reference</i> configuration unmodified.
-If we call the local branch <i>"example_run"</i>, we can run:
+If we call the local branch <i>"example_run"</i>, from inside the cloned repo we can run:
 <pre><code>git checkout -b example_run</code></pre>

 ### Payu